cozy/cozy-stack/doc/architecture.md

 - import/export data ("you will stay because you can leave")
 - security
 - performances
-- help for developers
 - [The 12-factor app](http://12factor.net/)
 - doctype with Romain
-- indexer (bleve ?)
 - intent